 The performance, which is predominantly interactive, has moments for watching where we learn more detail about what is going on, and moments for getting involved where we experience the action of the characters and explore their relationships.
 Flute have developed their sensory games in this new online medium, using repeating phrases and musicality, physical theatre and characterisation, all designed to bring the young performer into the action of the story in a free and expressive way and it clearly has an effect given the resulting performance.
 This form of interactive performance is such a pleasure to watch and it’s impossible not to get involved – I still find myself whistling along to the tunes of the show.

-Led by Artistic Director Kelly Hunter, the cast did a superb job managing to capture real emotion and grit in their performances, using their whole bodies even when that might be a struggle in their private spaces, and always keeping it grounded and personal to those involved.
+Led by Artistic Director Kelly Hunter, the cast do a superb job managing to capture real emotion and grit in their performances, using their whole bodies even when that might be a struggle in their private spaces, and always keeping it grounded and personal to those involved.
 It must also be credited that, in all technical aspects, this company have accomplished performing through video conferencing down to a T, there is a lot to learn from Flute on how to produce great online theatre!

 With a focus on inclusivity and true commitment to the character, I find this performance of Pericles an absolute delight and I commend Flute for their fantastic work inspiring young people with the wonder of theatre.